CreworkTeam/b2b-website/src/content/blogs/How To Provide Value To Users.md

   - Conversation views
   - 1 GB of cloud storage
     _The game-changers were the conversation views, which grouped emails into threads, and a whopping 1 GB of storage, far more than any competitor at the time._ These unique features were Gmail’s value propositions that set it apart from the rest.
-- **Free Resume Review Tool**
-  Another great example is the [free resume review tool](http://crackeddevs.com/tools/resume-review) built by the CrackedDevs, a community of developers that I’m a part of.
-  People constantly asked if their resumes were good enough on an everyday basis, so a tool for fast, easy resume reviews was created.
-  The value proposition was clear and simple: _quick, hassle-free resume feedback_.

-The result? _10,000 organic users in the first few days, all because the offering provided straightforward, powerful value!_

 ### **What the Value Proposition _IS NOT_**